 For instance, someone who has recently graduated from a respectable college with an MBA.

 What if they haven’t done anything in life or developed too many hard skills?
 What if they dropped out and built a company like Facebook?

 More often than not as we grow older this weight shifts to the things we have accomplished – which likely means we can tap into these prior accomplishments and reproduce similar results or perhaps build on our achievements.

 If you can put these two forces together, you may have something extremely valuable.

 INTRINSIC VALUE: 5.WHAT ARE THE INTANGIBLE FACTORS IN PEOPLE?

-You should always seek to find these and bring them on your team.
+You should always seek to find these people and bring them to your team.
 They are the ones who focus on finding solutions to problems and will take the action necessary to reach goals.

 INTRINSIC VALUE: 6.
 WHAT DOES THIS ALL MEAN?

 In the end, life moves pretty fast and we don’t always have all the time we’d like to evaluate the decisions we make.

 If you can learn to see through the fluff and analyze things on their intrinsic value, you will see a higher return on your investments.